k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 git clone https://github.com/k2view/blueprints.git
 ```

-### **Step 3** – Login to K2view's Nexus Container Registry
+### **Step 3** – Log in to K2view's Nexus Container Registry

-Using the K2view Nexus Container Registry account provided to you, run the following command from the same directory you performed the git clone command from:
+Using the K2view Nexus Container Registry account provided to you, run the following command from the same directory that you have performed the git clone command:

 ```bash
 docker login -u [YourAccount] https://docker.share.cloud.k2view.com